-If you’ve been watching Wimbledon on telly this past week, you might have noticed the impressive team of ball boys and girls standing by on the sidelines.
+If you’ve been watching Wimbledon on telly this week, you might have noticed the impressive team of ball boys and girls standing by on the sidelines.

 But how to you get to be one of the lucky few on Centre Court handing Roger Federer a towel or swapping balls with Novak Djokovic?